 The most recent government statistics, from March 2014 indicate that there are 1074 children currently in closed detention.
 590 of these are on the Australian mainland, 205 on Christmas Island, and 179 on Nauru.

 The average length of stay in immigration detention is 275 days.

-The giant problem with keeping children in immigration detention for such long periods are that their basic rights are not being met.
-This includes: education; physical and mental health; recreation; family relationships – privacy and security; hygiene and nutrition.
+The giant problem with keeping children in immigration detention for such long periods is that their basic rights are not being met.
+This includes education; physical and mental health, recreation, family relationships – privacy and security, hygiene and nutrition.

 It seems obvious to say, but the mental health of children is at huge risk due to being kept in detention for lengthy periods of time – the longer the detention, the greater the impact on mental health (Steel et al, 2006).
 They have no certainty about their future or what will happen to their family.
 There are some counselling services in detention facilities but the level of this and the experience of those delivering it is variable.
 This is a reactive service and does not best serve the needs of the child.

 From a medical point of view, there is inadequate access to paediatric healthcare reviews, along with no services for children with disability or developmental concerns.

 Detention in a facility does not allow for the normal functioning of family life.
 Simple things such as eating together, or cooking together in the family unit can not happen due to families living in close proximity to others.
 There is no time or space for privacy and developing normal family relationships.

 And many families are not even kept together, with separation being common resulting in the loss of the child’s support network and increasing distress.

 Living as though in a prison does not foster secure development for children.
 There is no freedom of movement, they have identification numbers, and are surrounded by wire fences and security staff.